-After noticing how difficult, costly, and time-consuming it was for companies to build business relationships with the C-suite, Jess and co-founder Sam founded The Ortus Club.
+After noticing how difficult, costly, and time-consuming it was for companies to organise networking events and build business relationships with the C-suite, Jess and co-founder Sam founded The Ortus Club.
 Their goal was to create a neutral environment where senior executives could freely network, share knowledge, and get to know each other.
 However, upon embarking on their mission, a new challenge arose: a disproportionate number of female attendees.

-To date, The Ortus Club has welcomed 10,038 guests to its executive knowledge sharing roundtables.
+To date, The Ortus Club has welcomed 10,038 guests to its executive knowledge-sharing roundtables and networking events.
 Out of those, 7,425 were men.
-This means only a fourth of the total (2,613 guests), were women.
-The contrast is often most apparent in post-event photos, much to the disappointment of onlookers — and Ortus leadership itself, the majority of whom are women.
+This means only a fourth of the total (2,613 guests) were women.
+The contrast is often most apparent in post-event photos, much to the disappointment of onlookers—and Ortus leadership itself, the majority of whom are women.

 Although this is a huge improvement compared to when The Ortus Club started 6 years ago, the change is not happening fast enough.
-The sad reality is still that most senior executives in the world today are men, leading most of our roundtable attendees to be so.
+The sad reality is still that most senior executives in the world today are men, leading most of our roundtable and networking event attendees to be so.

 Over the years, The Ortus Club began actively working with women moderators and masters of ceremonies to bolster the ranks.